exo-addons/setup-wizard-extension/README.md

 After a build success of the project you will have:

-* "setup-wizard-component-0.9-SNAPSHOT.jar" under "PROJECT_HOME/component/target"
+* "setup-wizard-component-0.9-SNAPSHOT.jar" under "PROJECT_HOME/component/target" -> Contains services, resources and accessories files.
-* "setup.war" under "PROJECT_HOME/webapp/target"
+* "setup.war" under "PROJECT_HOME/webapp/target" -> Contains the JavaScrpt, JSP, CSS code and the necessary libraries.

 In the next step you will only need "setup.war".
 This web application already contains "setup-wizard-component-0.9-SNAPSHOT.jar".
 You find it under "setup.war/WEB-INF/lib"

 3) Deploy Setup Wizard
 -----------------------

-Deploy with eXo Platform -3.5.x Tomcat Bundle
+Deploy with eXo Platform -3.5.4 Tomcat Bundle
 ---------------------------------------------

-* After building Setup Wizard, copy "setup.war" that you find under "plf-setup-wizard/webapp/target" to "PLF_HOME/tomcat-bundle/webapps" directory.
+* After building Setup Wizard, copy "setup.war" that you find under "PROJECT_HOME/webapp/target" to "PLF_HOME/tomcat-bundle/webapps" directory.

 * You need to disable the Portal Container.
 Go to "web.xml" under "PLF_HOME/tomcat-bundle/webapps/starter/WEB-INF" and comment this part :